cerclecheung/graphql-react/readme.md

 ## Stock Vending Machine with GraphQL, React and PostgreSQL

+See it live at https://stock-machine.herokuapp.com/

+### Project Overview

 This project is built on React, ApolloClient, ApolloServer and Express, PostgreSQL, SequelizeORM and deployed on Heroku.

 I chose GraphQL over REST to take advantage of this opportunity to learn GraphQL.